 In macroeconomics, much theoretical progress has been made in understanding when distributions matter for aggregates.
 Newer heterogeneous agent models deliver strikingly different implications for monetary and fiscal policies than what the traditional representative agent models do and also allow us to study the distributional implications of different policies across households.

 In principle, this class of models can incorporate the potentially rich interactions between inequality and the macroeconomy: on the one hand, inequality shapes macroeconomic aggregates; on the other hand, macroeconomic shocks and policies affect inequality.
 However, absent precise micro-level facts it is difficult to establish which of the potential mechanisms highlighted by these models are the most important in reality.

-This article has received funding from the European Research Council under the European Union’s Horizon 2020 research and innovation program (grant agreement no. 851891).
+This project has received funding from the European Research Council under the European Union’s Horizon 2020 research and innovation program (grant agreement no. 851891).